Article

 • Code blocks do not support highlighting or line numbers.

-For the best results, please follow the tips that follow.
-To check your formatting, please use the Preview tab in the article submission form.
+For the best results, please follow the tips below.
+To check your formatting, please use the preview tab in the Vultr Creator Dashboard when submitting your assignment.

 Paragraphs and Line Breaks